mc3/serverPKI/docs/db.rst

 Model
 -----

+.. index:: entity relation diagram, ERD, id, created, updated, remarks

-The entity relation diagram shows 7 entities related to certificates and their deployment.
+* The entity relation diagram shows 7 entities, related to certificates and their deployment.
 The normalized schema has rules and triggers to ensure integrity.
+* Common columns - All relations have the following colums:

+  * id - synthetic primary key
+  * created - date and time of tuple creation
+  * updated - date and time of last tuple update
+  * remarks - arbitrary text

+* columes, which together must be unique are in **bold**

+This is the entity relation diagram:

 .. image:: ERD.png